CROSSINGTUD/CryptoAnalysis/README.md

 ## Releases

 You can checkout a pre-compiled version of CogniCrypt_SAST [here](https://github.com/CROSSINGTUD/CryptoAnalysis/releases).

+Download the two files:
+* CryptoAnalysis-1.0.0-jar-with-dependencies.jar
+* JCA-CrySL-rules.zip

 ## Checkout and Build